anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Text-To-Speech

 - Create an Action Group
-- Select Type: Device Actions
+- Type: Device Actions
-- then Voice Monkey Controls -> Text to Speech
+- Voice Monkey Controls -> Text to Speech
-- Select the previously configured device
+- Select a previously configured Voice Monkey device

-- In the text box, type what you want the device to attempt to speak.
+- In the text box, type what you want the device to attempt to speak

-    - Click the checkbox, to change the language if you you want
+    - Click the checkbox, to change the voice if you you want

 ( Describe how a monkey would be created to do this )

 ## Ask a Prompted Yes/No Question (a Pro feature)

-( Describe how a monkey would be created to do this )

 Get the basic features working before you attempt to set this up.

 This process involves multiple steps and it is important to know, that Text-To-Speech at a minimum is working.

-This feature requires that you enable the Indigo Alexa Plugin.
+**Ensure that the Indigo Alexa Plugin is enabled.**

-- Decide which device you have created will ask the question.
+- Decide which previously configured Voice Monkey device will ask the question
 - Within the Indigo Alexa Plugin
     - Plugins -> Alexa -> Manage Alexa Device Publications...
-    - Select the device that you want to be able to ask Yes or No questions
+    - Select the Voice Monkey device that you want to ask Yes or No questions
     - Click the checkbox 'Publish device'
     - Select as the Type: 'Switch'
-    - click 'Save'
+    - **click 'Save'**
     - click 'Close'

 (Describe the required configuration on the Voice Monkey Website)